-Figures 2 and 3 show conditional prediction bias for 75% and 60% conditions, respectively.
-The x-axes represent streak length; 1 means one head after a tail, 2 means two consecutive heads after a tail, etc. The scale of the x-axes differs because we restricted our analysis to streak lengths represented at least once in every participant's session; longer streaks are more frequent with a more biased coin, so the scale is wider for the 75% condition.
-The y-axes represent recency biases, expressed in terms of deviation from baseline prediction bias.
-For example, a value of 2 for streak length 1 would indicate that the bias to predict heads after a streak of one head was 2% greater than the baseline bias to predict heads.
+Figs. 2 and 3 (left panels) show conditional prediction biases for 75% and 60% conditions, respectively.
+The x-axis represent streak length: 1 means one head after a tail, 2 means two consecutive heads after a tail, etc. The y-axes represent conditional prediction biases expressed in terms of deviation from baseline bias.
+For example, a value of 2 for streak length 1 would indicate that the bias to predict heads after a streak of one head was 2% greater than the baseline bias to predict heads (in that coin-bias condition).
 Positive values thus indicate positive recency - a greater-than-baseline tendency to predict that a streak will continue - and negative values indicate negative recency.